I The History Girl, who is an advocate for the perseverance of American history about her online presence and how she incorporates selling on eBay.

 It is definitely a worry that I might have to deal with an unscrupulous customer.
 Luckily, I have had all honest and fair buyers so far.
 I always list my items with all of the facts that I have available and do my best to have an comprehensive description.

 What advice would you give to new sellers?

 I would advise new sellers to start out slow.
 List a couple of items at a time until you get that hang of selling.
 And always do your research in order to have as much information as possible and have competitive prices.

 How do you promote your listings outside of eBay?

 I promote my eBay listings on my website and through my various social media accounts (Facebook, Twitter, Google+, and Instagram) with a feature called “eBay item of the week.”
 From time to time, I will also post about my weekend jaunts to estate sales and take photos of the finds that are available for purchase.

 Have you noticed any changes in the eBay ecosystem over time?
 Was this for the better?

 Since I have only been selling on eBay for about three years now, I haven’t noticed any major changes in policies that have negatively affected my sales.
 Although as many in the eBay community have written about over the years, policies do favor the buyer and not the seller, even when the buyer is in the wrong.

-Many thanks to Kelly for sharing her experiences, you can support her through her GoFundMe campaign where she is raising funding to create a New Jersey History Trails App.
+Many thanks to The History Girl for sharing her experiences, you can support her through her GoFundMe campaign where she is raising funding to create a New Jersey History Trails App.